51114u9/conky-themes/slackware-conky-google-now-dark/README.md

 - Weather based on ["conky google now"](http://satya164.deviantart.com/art/Conky-Google-Now-366545753) but optimized
 - Indicator of the number of desktops and the current desktop
-- Name of the distribution, OS and version
+- Name of the distribution, OS and version (vía /etc/os-release)
 - Kernel version and computer architecture
 - User name and hostname of the computer
 - How long the system has been running (uptime)